l-n-s/transmission-i2p/README.md

 Now run **gtk/transmission-gtk** and configure settings:

-- Uncheck all options in 'Network' tab, except PXE
+- Uncheck all options in 'Network' tab, except PEX
 - Adjust settings in 'I2P/BOB' tab

 If everything is set up correctly, you should be able to share and download files in Invisible Internet.

+Beware that magnet links are not working yet, use .torrent files.

 Original description by COMiX